Alliances (The Wire): Bubbles

-Bubbles spots Sherrod working for a drug dealing crew and chastises him for truanting.
-Sherrod's customer takes exception to Bubbles's interruption and attacks him for his money.
-When Sherrod returns to their squat that night Bubbles tells him that must leave in the morning unless he attends school the next day.
+Bubbles spots Sherrod working for a drug-dealing crew and chastises him for truancy.
+Sherrod's customer takes exception to Bubbles's interruption and attacks him, taking his drugs.
+When Sherrod returns to their squat that night, Bubbles tells him that he must leave in the morning unless he attends school the next day.

 Production

 Title reference

 The title refers to the alliance that Marlo enters into with Proposition Joe.
 It also refers to the alliances formed by Carcetti in the political world: with Rawls, Valchek and Watkins.
 It also references the breaking of Watkins' alliance with Royce because of the strength of his support for Marla Daniels, and perhaps most obviously, to the offer made by Chris and Snoop to Michael.

 Epigraph

 Partlow makes this statement when trying to convince Michael Lee to join the Stanfield drug dealing organization.
 It is counterpointed by Wee-Bey's remarks about the heyday of the Barksdale organization.